projectdiscovery/nuclei/README_ID.md

    -ms, -matcher-status          display match failure status -me, -markdown-export string  directory to export results in markdown format -se, -sarif-export string     file to export results in SARIF format -je, -json-export string      file to export results in JSON format as a JSON array.
-This can be memory intensive in larger scans.
+This can be memory intensive in larger scans
+   -jle, -jsonl-export string    file to export results in JSONL(ine) format as a list of line-delimited JSON objects

 CONFIGURATIONS:
    -config string                 path to the nuclei configuration file